FederCO23/LZQxEzGjrpgnXu10/README.md

 ## Customers Satisfaction Study - Predicting Satisfaction from Survey Data

 The goal of this project was to analyze and model customer satisfaction from a app based logistic company based on a real survey responses using machine learning techniques.
-The project demonstrates practical skills in data preprocessing, feature engineering, model selection, evaluation, and communication of business insights.
+The project presents practical skills in data preprocessing, feature engineering, model selection, evaluation, and communication of business insights.
 This project was completed as part of the Apziva Program.

 ---